tldr-pages/tldr/pages/common/bind.md

 `bind -l`

-- Query what hotkey a bound command has:
+- Query a command for its hotkey:

 `bind -q {{command}}`